Emmanuel Boateng (footballer, born 1996)

-Emmanuel Okyere Boateng (born 23 May 1996) is a Ghanaian footballer who plays as a striker for Turkish Süper Lig club Gaziantep the Ghana national football team.
+Emmanuel Okyere Boateng (born 23 May 1996) is a Ghanaian footballer who plays as a striker for Israeli Premier League club Hapoel Tel Aviv and the Ghana national team.

 Club career

 Rio Ave

 Born in Accra, Boateng joined Rio Ave in 2013, after impressing on a trial, from hometown club Charity Stars FC.
 Initially assigned to the youth setup, he made his professional debut on 31 July 2014, coming on as a second-half substitute for Yonathan Del Valle in a 1–0 away win against IFK Göteborg for the season's UEFA Europa League.

 Boateng made his Primeira Liga debut on 17 August 2014, starting in a 2–0 home win against Vitória de Setúbal.
 His first goal in the category occurred on 1 September, as he scored the last in a 4–0 home routing of Boavista.

 Moreirense

 On 7 July 2015, Boateng and his Rio Ave teammate Ernest Ohemeng made a permanent move to fellow league team Moreirense.
 Mainly used as a substitute during his first season, he started to feature more regularly during his second.

 Boateng was also regularly used in the Taça da Liga, netting a brace in a 3–1 home success over Benfica on 26 January 2017.
 Three days later, he replaced Roberto in the final, a 1–0 win against S.C.
 Braga; it was Moreirense's first ever national title.

 Boateng scored his first league double on 30 April 2017, in a 2–2 away draw against Arouca.